RayStick/Breathing-Task-Visual-PsychoPy/README.md

-BreathingTasks_PsychoPy
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+PsychoPy code to display visual instructions for a _Breath Hold_ and a _Cued Deep Breathing_ task, alongside MRI scanning.
 ==============
-PsychoPy code to display visual instructions for a 'Breath Hold' and a 'Cued Deep Breathing' task, alongside MRI scanning.

 How to run:
 --------------